This is the only Oldsmobile to have been recognized by the Classic Car Club of America as a Full Classic

 Conceived in 1939, the Town & Country Estate wagon represented Chrysler’s desire to create an entirely new car that was both luxurious and dramatic.
 It had to be elegant enough for city driving and chauffeur driving, but utilitarian enough for country living.

-David Wallace, Chrysler’s president, was the driving force behind Read More
+David Wallace, Chrysler’s president, was the driving force behind the creation of Read More

 In 1958, Cadillac produced a total of 815 Biarritz convertibles.
 Five were taken straight from the assembly line to GM’s super-secret Styling Center, where they were highly modified.
 At least one of these cars has survived, reportedly the prototype of the “Raindrop” modification, and is presented here as part of the Wiseman Collection.